 Hydraulic disc brakes are more powerful and responsive, require less maintenance, and are more durable, but they are generally more expensive and may be more difficult to repair or replace.

-Choosing the right type of disc brake depends on the type of riding you will be doing and whether the extra cost of hydraulic disc brakes is worth it for your needs.
+Choosing between mechanical or hydraulic disc brakes depends on the type of riding you will be doing and whether the extra cost of hydraulic disc brakes is worth it for your needs.
 Also, a mechanical disc brake system may be more cost-effective if you're a casual rider.
 But if you're a more demanding and aggressive rider, hydraulic disc brakes may be worth the extra cost.